erSubhashThapa/100daysofcode/r3-log.md

   ## Time Limits

-  My code works fro most of the test cases except for 4 that results in exceeding the time limits.
+  My code works for most of the test cases except for 4 that results in exceeding the time limits.
   The inputs are hidden so I have to figure out what situations might be exceeding time limits.

   ```javascript